Hunua Ranges: 20th century

+A decision was made to reforest the ranges in the early 1960s, after the area had gradually reverted into farmland.
 The bulk water supply operation and the land passed to the newly formed Auckland Regional Authority in 1964.
 The Authority completed the water supply development and continued the exotic afforestation on some of the north and western catchment land, started by the City Council, and its Water Department administered the land.
+The ranges were planted with a mix of exotic forest and native species, predominantly rimu.
+The forestry service nursery was one of the first organisations in New Zealand to propagate native trees through grafting techniques, and were the first to successfully graft kauri trees.
+The forestry service was shut down in the late 1980s, as the Auckland Regional Authority was replaced with the Auckland Regional Council.

-The water operation was corporatised as Watercare Services in 1992, but the land itself remained with the Auckland Regional Council (as it was by then).
+The water operation was corporatised as Watercare Services in 1992, but the land itself remained with the Auckland Regional Council.
 Watercare took ownership of the water related assets and took a long term lease from the Auckland Regional Council of the reservoir areas and the operational areas.
 The exotic forestry land was also leased to another party.
 The catchment land became regional park land.

 21st century

 In November 2010, the southernmost part of the Hunua Ranges were transferred to Waikato region.
 This determines the local government administrative boundaries, but the ownership of the former Auckland Regional Council park land went to the Auckland Council and that of the water assets is unchanged with Watercare Services.

 Extensive flooding in the Hunua Ranges in March 2017 cut off roads.
 People staying on the ranges had to be evacuated.

 In May 2018, parts of the park were closed to stop the spread of Kauri dieback.
 Some of the tracks reopened in late 2020.

 In September and October 2018, the entire park was closed during a 1080 pest control programme.
 The programme was subject to an unsuccessful legal challenge.